jakebailey/talk-ts-congress-2023/slides.md

 # Nobody writes code like this anymore!

-- We completely miss out "dogfooding" our own module experience.
+- We completely miss out "dogfooding" our own module experience
   - Modern module resolution, auto-imports, import sorting, organization...
-- We can't use any tooling that needs imports, or that skips `tsc`.
+- We can't use any tooling that needs imports, or that skips `tsc`

 We want to be able to write: